buildo/wiro/docs/src/main/tut/step-by-step-example.md

 ### 4 - Router creation

-Now we have everithing we need to instance and star the router:
+Now we have everithing we need to instance and start the router:

 ```tut:silent
 import akka.actor.ActorSystem